What is the Meaning of Life? What is the Point of Life?

 First, we’ll present a broad definition of happiness synthesized from the ideas on this page.

 - Happiness: Relieving mental, physical, spiritual, and social pain in ourselves and ideally others (as unless we live in isolation, the pain of others affects us).
 This is ideally done through virtuous means (denoting ethics, morality, and justice), and involves moving away from sin and vice (an excess or deficiency of virtue) on aggregate.
 In this broad definition, seeking wisdom heals the mind, seeking friendship and treating others well heals society, and virtuous action heals the soul.
 This is all analogous to how a doctor heals the sick, and analogous to the physical gain and emotional reward the doctor feels from this just and moral action.
 The doctor doesn’t always enjoy his time at work, but her temporary unhappiness is outweighed by the lives she saves on aggregate.
 Generally in this theory mental and moral pleasures are of higher orders than physical pleasures, and that which does the greatest happiness for the greatest number of others is generally preferable (although this isn’t so simple, see a debate of the different types of utilitarianism).
-Lastly, this theory is meant to be proven from empirical evidence, not to be a thing of pure reason.
+Lastly, this theory is meant to be proven from empirical evidence, not to be a thing of pure reason (although certainly pure reason, pure ethics, and pure metaphysics also matter).

 Of course, with a definition like that, it will now be the goal of this page to prove that such lofty ideals can fit in any sort of widely accepted definition of happiness.
 With that in mind, let’s hear what Plato’s Socrates has to say about happiness and living the good life.